 Most importantly, Digit offers free, unlimited withdrawals, so you never have to worry about accessing your money when you need it.

 The service is a solid way to start a rainy-day fund, save for retirement, or budget to pay off student loans and credit card debt.

 Digit Review: How Does Digit Work?

-Digit takes 4 factors into account when reviewing your bank account.
-It analyzes your:
+Digit takes four factors into account when reviewing your bank account.